573-pankaj/ReadMe-Template/README.md

 #### Data
 ##### Data

-<p> I will definitely become one of the greatesd data scientist.
-Currently I am  doing my masters from Ramakrishna Mission Vidyamandira, Indina's One of the best College .</p>
+<p> I will definitely become one of the great data scientist.
+Currently I am  doing my masters from Ramakrishna Mission Vidyamandira, Indina's One of the best College .
+Now I am in final year 24/01/2023 , time : 24-01-2023</p>

 <i> This is Italic text </i>